davidmalcolm/texi2rst/output/_build/html/_sources/environment-variables-affecting-gcc.txt

   The value of :envvar:`COMPILER_PATH` is a colon-separated list of directories, much like :envvar:`PATH`.
-GCC tries the directories thus specified when searching for subprograms, if it cant find the subprograms using :envvar:`GCC_EXEC_PREFIX`.
+GCC tries the directories thus specified when searching for subprograms, if it can't find the subprograms using :envvar:`GCC_EXEC_PREFIX`.

 .. envvar:: LIBRARY_PATH